-The required civil engineering and engineering mechanics courses are the
+The required civil engineering and engineering mechanics courses are the following:

-rollowing:

-CIEG 211 Statics 3
+CIEG 211 Statics

-CIEG 212 Solid Mechanics (Lab optional)
+CIEG 212 Solid Mechanics (Lab optional)3

-CIEG 311 Dynamics 3
+CIEG 311 Dynamics

 CIEG 305 Fluid Mechanics (Lab optional)

-Further, an additional 9 credits (3 courses) in civil engineering must be taken of which at least 6 credits must be at the 300-level or higher Those courses shall be selected with the specific advice of an advisor in the Civil and Environmental Engineering Department to meet each student's objectives.
-For students oriented toward earth sciences these might include CIEG 320, 323 and 321; for those interested in the environment, CIEG 233 and 331; for those interested in urban topics, CIEG 331 and 351; for those with interests in construction and structures, CIEG 301 and 302; for those interested in the oceans, CIEG 440 and 471
+Further, an additional 9 credits (3 courses) in civil engineering must be taken of which at least 6 credits must be at the 300-level or higher.
+Those courses shall be selected with the specific advice of an advisor in the Civil and Environmental Engineering Department to meet each student's objectives.
+For students oriented toward earth sciences these might include CIEG 320, 323 and 321; for those interested in the environment, CIEG 233 and 331; for those interested in urban topics, CIEG 331 and 351; for those with interests in construction and structures, CIEG 301 and 302; for those interested in the oceans, CIEG 440 and 471.

-Accomplishment of a minor in civil engineering has many advantages for students who are earning degrees in other sciences such as geology or in other professional areas such as business administration, but it must be understood that meeting the requirements for a minor in civil engineering without fulfilling the remaining requirements for an accredited engineering degree does not provide the breadth and depth of knowledge required to be a civil engineer
+Accomplishment of a minor in civil engineering has many Accomplishment of a minor in civil engineering has many advantages for students who are earning degrees in other sciences such as geology or in other professional areas such as business administration, but it must be understood that meeting the requirements for a minor in civil engineering without fulfilling the remaining requirements for an accredited engineering degree does not provide the breadth and depth of knowledge required to be a civil engineer engineer.